Employer’s basic obligations: agreement to perform work

 Tip for article

-Tip: Have you started a new job, are you on a three-month probationary period and are not sure when you can take your holiday?
-Read on to find out when you are entitled to leave.
+Tip: Have you started a new job, are you on probation and are not sure when you can take your holiday?
+Find out when you are entitled to holiday.

 4. Reporting

-- the employee has been convicted of a deliberate criminal offence and sentenced to a term of imprisonment of more than 1 year,
+- the employee has been finally sentenced to an unconditional prison sentence of more than 1 year,

 Tip for article